safe-research/shadowlings/README.md

 - Three Zero Knowledge Proof Circuits
 - Possible to use the contracts with a CLI or a web app
-- Local (and dockerized) EIP-3074 and ERC-4337 setup (including bundlers)
+- Local (and dockerized) EIP-7702 and ERC-4337 setup (including bundlers)
 - Gaslessly operate shadow accounts
-- Nick’s method paired with EIP-3074 for managing shadow accounts without any private keys
+- Nick’s method paired with EIP-7702 for managing shadow accounts without any private keys

 ## Setup

-1. Make sure the clone the repository with submodules:
+1. Make sure to clone the repository with submodules:
    `git clone --recurse-submodules`.
    - If you already have the repository cloned, you can update the submodules
      with: `git submodule update --init --recursive`.